JoramSoch/ITEM-paper/README.md

 <b>MATAB Code for the ITEM Paper, as submitted to NeuroImage 2019</b>

-The code belongs to the paper on "Inverse Transformed Encoding Models" (ITEM) by Soch et al. (2019), publicly available from <i>bioRxiv</i> and currently under review at <i>NeuroImage</i>.
+This code belongs to the paper on "Inverse Transformed Encoding Models" (ITEM) by Soch et al. (2019), publicly available from <i>bioRxiv</i> and currently under review at <i>NeuroImage</i>.
 It consists of two sub-folders, "Simulation" (Section 3, Figures 4-5 in the paper) and "Application" (Section 4, Figures 6-8 in the paper).

 - Preprint: https://www.biorxiv.org/content/10.1101/610626v1
 - Data: https://openneuro.org/datasets/ds002013